amzy55/amzy55.github.io/_projects/OnlineMultiplayerShooter.md

 ---
-title: Light Thief 2D Raytracing
+title: Online Multiplayer Shooter
 layout: project
-project-image: ../assets/images/LightThief.png
+project-image: ../assets/images/ShooterThumbnail.png
 description: Jekyll is a static site generator.
 You give it text written in your favorite markup language and it uses layouts to create a static website.
 tags: